IBM/ibmi-oss-docs/yum/OPENSSL3_MIGRATION.md

 ```

 Here, a function at frame 3 is in libcrypto.so.3 and then at frame 2, is in
-libcrypto.so.1.1.So somehow an OpenSSL 3 function is inadvertently calling an
+libcrypto.so.1.1.
+So somehow an OpenSSL 3 function is inadvertently calling an
 OpenSSL 1.1.1 function, causing a segmentation fault due to improperly
 initialized memory or binary incompatibilities between version 3.0 and 1.1.1 of
 OpenSSL.
 Luckily, this _specific_ problem shown from Python should no longer be